fadc80/heroes-gauge-e2e/README.md

 # Tour of Heroes Gauge E2E Tests

 This project ilustrates how to create E2E tests for [Angular][2] applications using [Gauge][1].
-As most Angular developers are familiar with the [Tour of Heroes][3], it was chosen to be the application under test.
+As most developers are familiar with the [Tour of Heroes][3], it was chosen to be the application under test.

 In this repository you're going to find two folders: